Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Low calcium intake may be a risk factor in the development of osteoporosis.
-In one meta-analysis, the authors found that 50 out of the 52 studies that they reviewed showed that calcium intake promoted better bone balance.
 With a better bone balance, the risk of osteoporosis is lowered.
-Supplementation with vitamin D and calcium slightly improves bone mineral density, as well as decreases the risk of falls and fractures in certain groups of people.
+Supplementation with vitamin D and calcium slightly improves bone mineral density.

 Vitamin D is converted to calcidiol in the liver.
 Part of the calcidiol is converted by the kidneys to calcitriol, the biologically active form of vitamin D. It circulates as a hormone in the blood, regulating the concentration of calcium and phosphate in the bloodstream and promoting the healthy growth and remodeling of bone.

-The process of bone resorption by the osteoclasts releases stored calcium into the systemic circulation and is an important process in regulating calcium balance.
-As bone formation actively fixes circulating calcium in its mineral form, removing it from the bloodstream, resorption actively unfixes it thereby increasing circulating calcium levels.
-These processes occur in tandem at site-specific locations.
+The process of bone resorption by the osteoclasts releases stored calcium into systemic circulation and is an important process for regulating calcium balance.
+As bone formation actively fixes circulating calcium in its mineral form by removing it from the bloodstream, resorption actively unfixes it, thereby increasing circulating calcium levels.

 When blood calcium concentration rises, the parafollicular cells of the